-Based on the quintet of novels by Edward St Aubyn and starring Benedict Cumberbatch and Jennifer Jason Leigh, the Patrick Melrose series airs each Sunday until the finale on 10 June 2018 on Sky Atlantic and TV streaming service NOW TV.
+Based on the quintet of novels by Edward St Aubyn and starring Benedict Cumberbatch and Jennifer Jason Leigh, the first episode of Patrick Melrose will air at 9pm on Sunday 13 May 2018 on Sky Atlantic and TV streaming service NOW TV.
 Here’s what we know about the series so far.

 Sweeping through the South of France in the 60s, New York in the 80s and Britain in the early 2000s, Edward St Aubyn’s semi-autobiographical Patrick Melrose novels track their protagonist’s journey from a deeply traumatic childhood to middle age, with searing wit and deep humanity.

-Each of the one hour episodes in the five-part series is devoted to one of the five Patrick Melrose novels.
+Each of the one hour episodes in the five-part series will be devoted to one of the five Patrick Melrose novels.

 What is Patrick Melrose about?

 Each episode of Patrick Melrose is devoted to one of the novels in Edward St Aubyn’s series (Never Mind, Bad News, Some Hope, Mother’s Milk and At Last).
 Episode one opens as the twenty something Patrick flies to New York to collect his father’s ashes, and goes on to spend a drug-crazed 24 hours in the city.
 Episode two, set in the South of France in the 60s, takes place in the family’s chateau where the sadistic and terrifying David Melrose (Hugo Weaving) dominates the lives of his son Patrick and his rich and unhappy American mother (Jennifer Jason Leigh).
 Episode three offers a sober and clean Patrick the possibility of recovery, and episode four shows the now-married Patrick as a father, struggling with child rearing, adultery and his mother's desire for assisted suicide.
 Finally, in episode five Patrick tries to solve the puzzle of his parents, and gropes towards tentative recovery.